Nuclear Power in Hungary

 Operating lifetime extension

 The design lifetime of the reactors is 30 years, so the four units at Paks would have reached the end of their service lifetimes between 2012 and 2017.
 A feasibility study on extending the operational lifetimes of the units by 20 years carried out in 2000 (and updated in 2005) found no technical or safety objection to a 50-year service life.
 In November 2005, the Hungarian Parliament overwhelmingly supported a 20-year life extension project for Paks.
-The Hungarian Atomic Energy Authority (HAEA) has approved the lifetime extension program (submitted in November 2008) for all four reactors.
+The Hungarian Atomic Energy Authority (HAEA or OAH) has approved the lifetime extension program (submitted in November 2008) for all four reactors.
 In December 2012 it approved a 20-year licence extension for unit 1, and in November 2014 the same for unit 2.
+Unit 3 was given a 20-year licence extension in December 2016, when Paks applied for the same for unit 4, to 2037.

 Though originally 440 MWe gross, the Paks units were upgraded in the 1990s to 470 MWe.
 An 8% uprate was then carried out between 2002 and 2009 to give 500-510 MWe gross, so that each now has a net capacity of 470 or 473 MWe1.
 A contract signed in May 2007 with Atomstroyexport relates to this work2, in particular: new design fuel assemblies, modernisation of the in-core monitoring system, the reconstruction of the primary pressure control system, and the modification of the turbine and the turbine control system.